guettli/desktop-tips-and-tricks/README.md

 That's why I use the open source tool [ActivityWatch](https://activitywatch.net/) to track everything I do automatically.
 This way it is easy to find the point in time where I started/stopped to work.

+# Screencasts

+On Linux the tool Kazam works fine.
+But you should use webm output, since the mp4 output does not work in Firefox.

 # More

 [Thomas WOL: Working out Loud](https://github.com/guettli/wol)